octo/librouteros/index.md

 The development files are [hosted on Github](https://github.com/octo/librouteros/).
 You can “clone” it with the following command.
-Patches are welcome anytime.&nbsp;:)
+Pull Requests are welcome anytime.&nbsp;:)

     git clone git://github.com/octo/librouteros.git